-

 Where can I get a medical form for my physical?

 In most cases your physician will have them on hand.
-You can also download and print a form online.
+You can also download and print a Medical Examination Report for Commercial Driver Fitness Determination (Form 649-F).

 It is obvious that I am pretty fit.
 Do I even need a physical or can I get one of those exemptions I hear about?

 While being fit is certainly important in being able to handle an 18-wheeler, this exemption is not designed for those who are a specimen of health.
-So yes, you will need to get a Department of Transportation (DOT) physical.
+So yes, you will need to get a physical.

 Do I need to take a hearing test?

-You will have to take a hearing test if you are obtaining your first CDL.
-However, effective October 27, 2008, Maryland MVA created a hearing waiver for individuals who currently hold a valid commercial driver license.
-This waiver represents an attempt to increase the employability of the hearing impaired in Maryland.
-The waiver will only be applicable intrastate.
+You will have to take a hearing test as part of your medical exam.
+However, the MVA created a hearing waiver for individuals who currently hold a valid commercial driver license and only drive intrastate.
+You can learn more in the MVA's physical exam requirements.

 Find answers to further commercial-related questions at Applying for a New CDL, Renewing Your CDL, Replacing a Lost CDL, and Commercial Driver Education on this site.